A Categorical Perspective on Braid Representations: Introduction

-Having cast the problem in a categorical framework leads naturally to restricting the targets of such functors to families of matrices.
+Casting the problem in this categorical framework leads naturally to strategies such as restricting the targets of functors $F:\Bcat\rightarrow \Mat$ to special families of matrices.
 For example, we may consider monoidal subcategories of $\Mat$, as in Figure \ref{fig:catinclusions} (see Section \ref{ss:subcats} for notation).
-Indeed, the main inspiration for this article is the recent work \cite{MR1X} classifying $N^2\times N^2$ charge conserving solutions to the Yang-Baxter for all $N$ using this categorical perspective. \ignore{{In this case the functors are restricted to taking values in the category of charge conserving matrices (defined below) of a fixed \ppm{generating [?]} dimension. \ppm{[...below...
+Indeed, the main inspiration for this article is the recent work \cite{MR1X} classifying $N^2\times N^2$ charge conserving solutions to the Yang-Baxter for all $N$ using this categorical perspective (i.e. functors $F\colon \Bcat \to \Match^N$ with $F(1)=1$). \ignore{{In this case the functors are restricted to taking values in the category of charge conserving matrices (defined below) of a fixed \ppm{generating [?]} dimension. \ppm{[...below...
 I think we will find that $N$ must be set before we have a category.
 Do you want to try to remove this restriction?
 I would suggest not to.
 Indeed I would suggest to lean into this point here and deal with it.
 It is an opportunity to address the pros and cons of smaller/bigger targets which is (I think) central to the differences in how you and I look at these problems.
 Functors - in MonFun - that are equivalences play an important role; and I think that for you functors that are definitely not equivalences play an important, and very different, role.]}\ecr{[we don't necessarily need/want to restrict to fixed $N$.
 Involutive doesn't restrict.
 The subobject/indecomposable/lift/lashing stuff doesn't not restrict to a fixed $N$.
-And our classification of $\Match^N$ doesn't really restrict, although we consider each rank separately.]}}} This motivates the organisational problem: \begin{problem} Fix a subcategory $\X$ of $\Mat$.
-Classify functors in $\MonFun(\Bcat,\X)$, up to appropriate equivalences. \end{problem} Here the appropriate equivalences must be carefully specified, incorporating the symmetries of the category $\X$.
-This is found in section \ref{s:equivandauto}.
+And our classification of $\Match^N$ doesn't really restrict, although we consider each rank separately.]}}} \ppmm{ Restricting to a subcategory $\X$ (or indeed any form of restriction) raises the possibility that the braid representations classified are not a transversal (up to the appropriate equivalences for the original category) of {\em all} braid representations.
+So with every $\X$ there comes the question of transversality. } This motivates the \sproblem: \begin{problems} Fix a subcategory $\X$ of $\Mat$.
+Classify functors in $\MonFun(\Bcat,\X)$, up to appropriate equivalences; \ppmm{and determine the transversality of this subset in $\ob(\MonFun(\Bcat,\Mat) )$}. \end{problems} Here the `appropriate' equivalences must be specified, incorporating the symmetries of the category $\X$.
+This aspect is treated generally in \S\ref{s:equivandauto}; \ppmm{and several existing illustrative examples are reviewed in \S\ref{s:classifications}.}